PrincetonUniversity/historic_state_legislative_election_results/README.md

 Illinois (1982)
 Virginia (1984)

-##### States using multimember districts after 1985
+##### States that switched from multimember districts to single member districts after 1985
 Alaska (switched for 1992 election)
 Georgia (switched to SMD for 1992 election; switched back to MMD in 2002 election, but reverted to SMD for 2004)
 Indiana (switched for 1992 election)
 Wyoming (switched for 1992 election)
 North Carolina (switched for 2002 election)

-##### States using multimember districts after 2010
+##### States still using multimember districts
 Arizona
 Idaho
 Maryland
 New Hampshire
-New Jersey (New Jersey 2013 and 2015 elections are included in this dataset) North Dakota
+New Jersey (New Jersey 2013 and 2015 elections are included in this dataset)
+North Dakota
 South Dakota
 Vermont
-Washington (Washington 2014 and 2016 elections are included in this dataset) West Virginia
+Washington (Washington 2014 and 2016 elections are included in this dataset)
+West Virginia

 ##### Sources:
 [The Impact of Multimember Districts on Party Representation in U. S. State Legislatures](http://www.jstor.org/stable/440068?seq=1#page_scan_tab_contents), Richard G. Niemi, Jeffrey S. Hill and Bernard Grofman, Legislative Studies Quarterly, Vol. 10, No. 4 (Nov., 1985), pp. 441-455